 Rev'It builds these jeans with a combination of single-layer Cordura-infused denim and slim armor panels in the knee and hip, giving them a solid AA safety rating.

-They're a bit more expensive than most options out there, and they taper down a bit slim from the knee to the ankle, making them one of the slimmer fits on our list without being overly tight.
+They're a bit more expensive than most options out there, and they taper down fairly sharply from the knee to the ankle.
+This makes them one of the slimmer fits on our list, although they're by no means overly tight.

 We'll also note that the single-layer material includes a decent amount of stretch, so although these are on the snug side, they don't feel constrictive on the bike.